-The easiest way to support your cosplaying child is to let them do it.
-From helping them buy or make the costumes and shopping for accessories, you can and should be a part of the journey.
-It not only gives you insight into what they’re doing and who they’re hanging out with, but also what they’re wearing in public.
+The easiest way to support your cosplaying kid is to let them do it.
+Help them buy or make the costumes and shop for accessories together.
+You can and should be a part of their imaginative journey.
+Your participation gives you insight into what they’re doing; who they’re hanging out with; and what they’re wearing in public, and why.

-It goes without saying, but you don’t have to approve whatever outfit your child wants to wear—even if other people are wearing that same costume.
-Comic artists and animators have designed many different variations of Harley Quinn’s costume, so there is a suitable version of this popular character for every age.
+It goes without saying that you don’t have to approve whatever outfit your child wants to wear—even if other people are wearing that same costume.
+Comic artists and animators have designed many different variations of Harley Quinn’s costume, for example, so there is a suitable version of this popular character for every age.